 - SQLite (default): Recommended for lightweight, single-server deployments.
 SQLite requires essentially no setup.

-extension, so it must be installed and enabled.
+pg_trgmextension, so it must be installed and enabled.

 Database migrations

 Prefect uses Alembic to manage database migrations.
 Alembic is a database migration tool that provides a framework for generating and applying schema changes to a database.
+When you start a Prefect server, it automatically runs any necessary migrations.
+You can also manage migrations manually using the CLI.How to guides

 - Self-host via CLI - Start a local server instance